Silic0nS0ldier/photo-repack/README.md

 A simple tool which processes images into a more compact form, with (hopefully) zero data loss.
 Unsupported files will be copied.

+To use;

+1. Clone (no binary is currently available)
+2. `dotnet run -- --input-dir ./input-path --output-dir ./output-path

 ## Roadmap

 ### Xplat Paths